segmentio/segment-docs/src/personas/identity-resolution/use-cases.md

 If, however, each app should maintain its own metrics and LTV analysis, regardless of the overlap of users between apps, we recommend creating a separate Personas space per app and only connecting sources related to each app to its space.
 This will give a siloed view of how users interact with each individual app.

-  _Note: Each workspace has two spaces by default. contact your CSM to enable additional spaces._
+  _Note: Each workspace has two spaces by default.
+Contact your CSM to enable additional spaces._

 For an eCommerce example, see [here](/docs/personas/identity-resolution/ecommerce-example/)